Amiri-007/kaggle_jigsaw/README.md

 The goal is to identify bias in the model’s behavior and suggest ways to mitigate such unintended biases.
 This repository is structured to allow anyone (or graders) to **reproduce our results and figures** and inspect the code for each component of the analysis.

 ## Repository Structure
+The codebase has been reorganized for better clarity and maintainability.
+See [DIRECTORY_STRUCTURE.md](DIRECTORY_STRUCTURE.md) for the complete organization.

 ```bash
 ├── model_impl/              # Implementation of models and training pipeline (formerly "src/")